 Dear Robert,

-Amitriptyline reduces the aggressiveness of chronic tension-type headache.
-According to studies, the intensity of pain and the severity of the disease are reduced by around 30% on average.
-Freedom from pain would not be a realistic expectation.
-Tension-type headaches are likely caused by a disruption in the body's pain defense system.
-This cannot be revealed using standard clinical examination procedures.
-Approximately 3% of the population suffers from chronic tension-type headache.
+Amitriptyline reduces the aggressiveness of chronic tension-type headaches.
+Studies show that pain intensity and severity are reduced by an average of approximately 30%.
+Complete pain relief is not a realistic expectation.
+Tension-type headaches likely arise from a dysfunction in the body's pain defense system.
+This dysfunction cannot be detected using standard clinical examination methods.
+Approximately 3% of the population suffers from chronic tension-type headaches.

 Kind regards

-I've had migraines with aura since I was a teenager.
-This has increased over the years.
-I had up to 13-15 pain days a month.
+I've had migraines with aura since my teens.
+It's gotten worse over the years.
+I used to have 13-15 pain days a month.

-I have been taking 75mg topiramate as prophylaxis for 3 years.
-Acute medication: 10mg Rizatriptan + 500mg Naproxen + 20 MCP drops.
-Since the topiramate I now have around 5 attacks a month, much lighter than before, no longer at night and the acute medication works, unlike before.
-I've already tried reducing to 50mg, but the number of attacks increases immediately.
+I've been taking 75mg of topiramate for prophylaxis for three years.
+My acute medications are: 10mg rizatriptan + 500mg naproxen + 20 drops of metoclopramide.
+Since starting topiramate, I now only have about five flare-ups a month, much milder than before, no longer at night, and the acute medication is effective, unlike before.
+I've already tried reducing the dose to 50mg, but the number of flare-ups immediately increases.

-I'm 42 years old, childless, the flare-ups I still have now always come with my period and ovulation.
-But a few now and then out of order.
-According to the gynecologist, I'm still a long way from menopause.
-Anti Müller hormone is 2.1.
+I'm 42 years old, childless, and the flare-ups I still have always coincide with my period and ovulation.
+However, I do get a few occasionally outside of this pattern.
+According to my gynecologist, I'm still far from menopause.
+My anti-Müllerian hormone level is 2.1.

-Question 1: I use a condom for contraception, all other methods were out of the question due to the migraines.
+Question 1: I use condoms for contraception; all other methods were out of the question due to my migraines.
 I'm now afraid of getting pregnant anyway.
-The condom breaks, for example.
-B. I cannot assess the risks that topiramate poses to the embryo.
-As soon as the period stops, I would stop taking the topiramate immediately.
-But a few weeks may have passed by then.
-Can you say anything about the influence of topiramate on the embryo if you accidentally took topiramate in the first 4-8 months of pregnancy?
-I would just like to be informed.
-But neither a gynecologist nor a neurologist can give me factual information here.
+For example, the condom might break.
+I can't assess the risks that topiramate poses to the embryo.
+As soon as my period is late, I would stop taking the topiramate immediately.
+But by then, several weeks could have passed.
+Is there any information available about the effects of topiramate on the embryo if it was accidentally taken during the first 4-8 months of pregnancy?
+I would simply like to be informed.
+But neither my gynecologist nor my neurologist can give me a definitive answer.

-If I still decide to try to get pregnant.
-Would I stop the topiramate?
-How should this be done?
-My neurologist talked about tapering it off within 8 days.
-I found that pretty quickly.
-And now I'm missing another timetable.
-My neurologist can't give me one and unfortunately neither can my gynecologist.
-Which beta blockers would be an alternative?
-Are there any without weight gain?
-I've tried anti-depressants before.
-Unsuccessful, but there are certainly several options.
-Can you even get pregnant with beta blockers or anti-depressants?
-What risks do these entail?
-After all, you have to do everything once you're pregnant?
-Which would be absolutely fine for me, since I've already read on your website that 70% of all pregnant women are usually migraine-free.
+Now I'm lacking a plan.
+My neurologist can't give me one, and unfortunately, neither can my gynecologist.
+Which beta-blockers would be an alternative?
+Are there any that don't cause weight gain?
+I've already tried antidepressants.
+Unsuccessfully, but surely there are other options.
+Is it even possible to get pregnant while taking beta-blockers or antidepressants?
+What are the risks?
+Wouldn't you have to stop taking everything once you're pregnant?
+Which would be perfectly fine with me, since I've read on your website that 70% of all pregnant women are usually migraine-free.

 Thank you for your reply.